bvdahl/ChessTree/replit.md

 Preferred communication style: Simple, everyday language.
 Analysis preference: Deep analysis with powerful local hardware rather than cloud limitations.
+Output preference: PGN format for compatibility with ChessBase and other chess software.
+Workflow preference: Analyze from existing PGN files rather than starting from FEN positions.

 ## System Architecture